sdc-china/IDA-doc/_posts/2020-04-30-installation-migrate-ida-from-v21.0.0.md

 Below steps are appplicable to MySQL database.
 For other types of database, steps are similar.
 To update DB, take the following steps:

 1. Start the mysql Server.
 2. You can find migrate-mysql*.sql in the sql\migrate\mysql folder.
-Copy the corresponding version upgrade sql into clipboard.
 For example: If your previous version is v21.0.0.You need to pick below sql script to run one by one.Make sure the migrate sql version name is bigger than your previous version.
 * migrate-mysql-v21.0.0-v21.1.0.sql.
 * migrate-mysql-v21.1.1-v21.2.0.sql